Bigger than life. Flashy. Flawed. Cagey, corrupt, capricious.

 Don, falling into alcoholism

 Don is our hero – classically handsome, the underdog in many ways, but so flawed that we cannot romanticize his behavior any longer.
-His hard drinking has been on the rise; in this episode it’s clear he’s having blackouts.
-He’s now confusing who he’s bedding (and wakes to a woman he has no memory of), is losing days, and he is so impaired in a client meeting that he steals an idea in a drunken haze without realizing he’s done so.
-Low – even for Don – who has previously maintained professional integrity, despite adopting a marred personal code of conduct.
+His hard drinking has been on the rise, and in this episode it’s clear he’s having blackouts.
+He’s now confusing who he’s bedding (and wakes to a woman he has no memory of), he’s losing days, and he is growing so impaired that in a client meeting he steals an idea in a drunken haze, without realizing he’s done so.

 We have an ironic glimpse into Don and Roger’s meeting years before – Don is a very effective salesman in a luxury fur boutique, as Roger is picking out a mink stole for Joan, then his mistress.